Fire Safety Evacuation Plan

-All members of the Montclair State University Community are, by State law, required to review the Fire Evacuation Plan and to review the staging areas and building evacuation maps for the building in which the community members work, attend class, and/or reside; this information is available under Section XI, Staging and Accountability, of this fire evacuation plan.
+All members of the Montclair State University Community are, by State law, required to review the Fire Evacuation Plan and to review the staging areas and emergency exit plans for the building in which the community members work, attend class, and/or reside; this information is available under Section XI, Staging and Accountability, of this fire evacuation plan.
 This is required to be done by all campus community members on an annual basis.
-Go to the Fire Evacuation Form to confirm that you have reviewed this information.
+Complete the Fire Evacuation Form to confirm that you have reviewed this information.

 The objective of this document is to provide the campus community access to a comprehensive emergency evacuation procedure for the evacuation of buildings with activated fire alarms, and, in doing so, to comply with the International Fire Code, as adopted by the State of New Jersey in effect as of February, 2009.